Preston mum's miracle birth after six c-sections

-Charlie was born on August 8 at 9.21am, weighing 8lb - two days after her first grandchild was born.
+Charlie was born on August 8 at 9.21am, weighing 8lb - two days before her first grandchild was born.

 “On my fourth pregnancy, with David, now 14, I was told that would have to be my limit as the risk was too dangerous to have anymore.